kammitama5/kammitama5.github.io/_posts/2018-9-16-Sunday-September-16th.md

   It's bizarre to me because I very much consider myself a dev.
 I remember when I first started doing the internship, I met a guy who was a dev and asked him if he was ever a tester, and told him that I was doing this (just as a third internship for the experience; I was also doing two other dev internships) and he blandly said "that sucks" and ignored me.
+I also got yelled at one time because one of the testers said I was "behaving like a dev" because "they always do this".
+Yikes.

   It's so unlike how I'm treated outside of working there.
 Just because someone has a label doesn't mean that's who they are.
   A lot of the testers there have been scooped up by pretty big companies (but as testers).
   The devs..not so much lol.
 But to each his own, I guess.
 So we were talking about how we just